ConorTighe/THEORY-OF-ALGORITHMS/Problem1/README.md

 Call the function decide-prime.

 # Solution:
-The working solution to this project can be found in the PrimeNumber file, you can open this in DrRacket and run the program.
+The working solution to this project can be found in the PrimeNumber.rkt file, you can open this in DrRacket and run the program.

 ## Whats a prime number?
 A prime number is a whole number greater than 1 whose only factors are 1 and itself.
 A factor is a whole numbers that can be divided evenly into another number.
 The first few prime numbers are 2,3,5,7,11,13,17,19,23,29 and 37.